HonestlyGroovy/ophidia-venom-sounds/README.md

 Sounds are downloaded to the local file system instead of being 'baked in' to the plugin build, allowing for further expansion in the future while also 'supporting' user-swapped sounds for pre-existing events/actions (please refer to the warning section of `Customising your sounds`).

-#### Player kill system

-Because the OSRS team adds new player kill lines from time to time, we've chosen to add a system to update the possible player kill lines without having to push a new plugin.
-This system uses the [Player kill line manager](https://github.com/HonestlyGroovy/ophidia-venom-sounds/blob/master/src/main/java/com/github/honestlygroovy/ophidiavenom/PlayerKillLineManager.java).
-This manager downloads/updates a [list of possible kill lines](https://github.com/HonestlyGroovy/ophidia-venom-sounds/blob/playerkillpatterns/pklines.txt).
-This system is then used in the `Killing player` sound to determine whether or not you killed someone.

 ### Planned / Work In Progress expansions